-- Give you notice to leave your accommodation and obtain a court order for eviction - Refer debts to external solicitors and/or debt collection agencies who will take steps to recover the debt.
+- 27.2 Accommodation charges: If you fail to pay your accommodation charges to us (under a separate accommodation agreement) when they are due, or make payments under an agreed repayment plan, we may take apply all or any of these sanctions: - Give you notice to leave your accommodation and obtain a court order for eviction - Refer debts to external solicitors and/or debt collection agencies who will take steps to recover the debt.
 The steps may include court action to recover the debt. - 27.3 Library sanctions: Please return all library books on time to avoid running up library fines.
 Please make sure that when you leave BU, whether you have finished your course or you withdraw, you return all library books as soon as possible.
-We will take steps to recover overdue library fines and charges owed by current students alongside provisions of our Library Rules, which are at www.bournemouth.ac.uk/discover/library/using-library/ rules-policies.
-As well as taking steps to recover payment of the debt, the Library will prevent you from borrowing further items or renewing existing loans if you have: - Unpaid library fines totalling more than £20 - · Fines of any amount that have been outstanding for more than two weeks - An item which is overdue for eight weeks or more - Damaged an item, even if you have paid for it.
+We will take steps to recover overdue library fines and charges owed by current students alongside provisions of our Library Rules, which are at https://www1.bournemouth.ac.uk/discover/library/using-library/rules-policies.
+As well as taking steps to recover payment of the debt, the Library will prevent you from borrowing further items or renewing existing loans if you have: - Unpaid library fines totalling more than £20 - Fines of any amount that have been outstanding for more than two weeks - · An item which is overdue for eight weeks or more - Damaged an item, even if you have paid for it.
 This sanction will apply for a period of time.